← Part of Ignite AI Consulting

 What Level of Human-in-the-Loop?

-For work where AI can play a central role, the question becomes: how present must the image-bearer be?
+For work where AI can play a central role, the question becomes: how present must we be?
 Three intensities for three kinds of stakes.

 High-Touch